A twin error gauge for Kaczmarz's iterations: Conclusion and future work

 \section{Conclusion and future work}

-We presented a new approach to using Kaczmarz's method, with applications to tomography problems in mind.
-The regularizing property of this method is due to its semi-convergence where the iteration number is used as the regularization parameter.
+We presented a new approach to noisy CT reconstruction based on Kaczmarz's method.
+The regularizing property of the proposed methods stems from the semi-convergence of Kaczmarz's method, where the iteration number is used as the regularization parameter.
 The problem of choosing the regularization parameter takes the form of a stopping rule, typically based on a statistical analysis of the noise and the error.

 Our key idea is to combine two Kaczmarz iterations with different row orderings and the same convergence rate, which allows us to compute an \emph{error gauge}, i.e., an estimate of the reconstruction error.
-We then stop the iterations when the error gauge is minimum, providing an alternative to the standard stopping rules and avoiding assumptions about the noise statistics.
+We then stop the iterations when the error gauge is minimum, providing an alternative to existing stopping rules and avoiding assumptions about the noise statistics.

-We argued that our error gauge roughly displays the same behavior as the forward error (the reconstruction error).
-When the original linear system \eqref{eq:Axb} is consistent, we can prove this fact rigorously.
+When the original linear system \eqref{eq:Axb} is consistent, we can prove rigorously that the error gauge estimates the reconstruction error.
 For noisy systems we argued that the error gauge represents semi-convergence with a reasonable fidelity.
-We provided first a heuristic argument of why this is the case, which we then expanded with a formal argument.

 We suggested two algorithms that utilize the error gauge:\ the \TA\ and the \MSA.
 The former uses the error gauge directly as a stopping rule, stopping when the error gauge is minimal.
 The latter uses the error gauge to determine approximately optimal step sizes for every iteration.
 We showed that the \MSA\ converges monotonically to a locally optimal pair of approximations.
-It therefore converges to a good approximation of the semi-convergence point, precluding the need for a stopping rule.
+It therefore converges to an approximation of the semi-convergence point, precluding the need for a stopping rule.

 Using several numerical experiments from parallel-beam X-ray CT, we demonstrated that the proposed algorithms perform very well indeed.
 As a reference, we used an oracle for the standard Kaczmarz algorithm that provides the exact error, which is therefore able to pick the best possible reconstruction from the sequence of iterates.
-Our proposed algorithms perform on average better than Kaczmarz's method equipped with the oracle; in fact, the \MSA\ performs much better and uses a comparable amount of computational work, on average.
+Our proposed algorithms -- whose output is the average of the up- and down-sweeps -- perform on average better than Kaczmarz's method equipped with the oracle.